Ferrari finally find their chief strategist – and it’s Carlos Sainz

 Sign up now for a 30-day free trial

-But more so than Russell’s mistake and Sainz’s mastery, what Sunday really showed us – quite depressingly in a way – is what this season could have looked like.
+But, more so than Russell’s mistake and Sainz’s mastery, what Sunday really showed us – quite depressingly in a way – is what this season could have looked like.
 With Red Bull startlingly out of the picture – impacted by a lack of tyre grip and car balance on a notorious outlier of a circuit on the F1 calendar – the ensuing battle between Ferrari, McLaren and Mercedes was enthralling to watch.
 The battle behind the No 1 team has been tight all year.
 Only this time, it was for first place.

-The Marina Bay Street Circuit spelled the end of Max Verstappen’s win streak and talk of an unprecedented perfect season for Red Bull.
-The flying Dutchman, who finished fifth after starting in 11th, can now not clinch his third world title in Japan this weekend, with his crowning moment likely to come a fortnight later in Qatar.
+The Marina Bay Street Circuit spelt the end of Max Verstappen’s win streak and talk of an unprecedented perfect season for Red Bull.
+The flying Dutchman, who finished fifth after starting in 11th, can’t now clinch his third world title in Japan this weekend, with his crowning moment likely to come a fortnight later in Qatar.

-Yet a return to a typical circuit at Suzuka will likely see Christian Horner’s team return to the top.
-Ferrari’s pace uptake in the last two races, having taken pole in Monza two weeks ago too, has undoubtedly created a sense of intrigue, a spark of something different in a season of Red Bull domination.
+Yet, a return to a typical circuit at Suzuka will likely see Christian Horner’s team return to the top.
+Ferrari’s pace uptake in the last two races, having taken pole position in Monza two weeks ago too, has undoubtedly created a sense of intrigue, a spark of something different in a season of Red Bull domination.

 Moving forward, though, there is plenty to learn and maintain for Ferrari after Sainz’s supreme Sunday drive.
 No more should chaos reign in the strategy department.
 No more should “Plans A-F” be bawled out over team radio, confusing drivers and spectators alike.
 No more should Sainz and Charles Leclerc sit idly by while choices on the pit wall dampen their aspirations.